perl11/potion/INTERNALS.md

 (un-optimized) C code and to use all the
 C function call conventions so that I can link to other C libs.
-I want to see if its still possible to enroach on C.
+I want to see if its still possible to encroach on C.

 I should say that O'Caml and Haskell already do a fine job as C competitors,